 - Oil/Gas is recognized as a sheen on the water.
 Natural sheens may be differentiated from an oil/gas sheen by swirling the sheen around in the water.
 If it re-attaches, the sheen is oil/gas.
 Natural sheens will remain separated.
 Oil/Gas enters waterbodies via storm water runoff (spills while topping off at gas stations, oil leaks on pavement, etc.) and illegal dumping.

-To protect the quality of our streams and public health, please report sources of pollution you witness along the roadside or at rest areas and roadside parks, including:
+To protect the quality of our streams and public health, please report sources of pollution you witness along the roadside, roadside parks, or in your neighborhood, including:

 - Dumping waste/oil or other vehicle fluids